andycranston/backdate/README.md

 ## Exercise for the reader

-Now you can see the power of the UNIX pipeline why not write a script that given the day of the month, the month number and year works out and displays the day of the week that date is.
+Now you can see the power of the UNIX pipeline why not write a script that given the day of the month, the month number and the year works out and displays the day of the week that date is.

 ---------------------------------------------------